 Cardizem CD Dosage

-Angina.
-Dosages for the treatment of angina should be adjusted to each patient’s needs, starting with a dose of 120 or 180 mg once daily.
+Angina: Dosages for the treatment of angina should be adjusted to each patient’s needs, starting with a dose of 120 or 180 mg once daily.
 Individual patients may respond to higher doses of up to 480 mg once daily.
 When necessary, titration may be carried out over a 7- to 14-day period.

-Concomitant Use With Other Cardiovascular Agents
+Concomitant Use with Other Cardiovascular Agents:

-- Sublingual NTG.
-May be taken as required to abort acute anginal attacks during CARDIZEM CD (diltiazem hydrochloride) therapy.
+Sublingual NTG: May be taken as required to abort acute anginal attacks during diltiazem hydrochloride therapy.

 Prophylactic Nitrate Therapy: Diltiazem hydrochloride may be safely coadministered with short- and long-acting nitrates.

 Antihypertensives: Diltiazem hydrochloride has an additive antihypertensive effect when used with other antihypertensive agents.
 Therefore, the dosage of diltiazem hydrochloride or the concomitant antihypertensives may need to be adjusted when adding one to the other.

 More about Cardizem CD (diltiazem)